spences10/scottspence.com/posts/cursor-setup-for-wsl.md

 - fi
 ```

+ℹ️ for the `VSCODE_PATH` `<USER_NAME>` this should be your WSL
+username if it differs from your Windows username.

-Running the `cursor .` command with those lines enabled gave me the
+Running the `cursor .` command with those lines not commented out gave
-following:
+me the following:

 ```text
 cursor .
 ln: failed to create symbolic link '/home/<USER_NAME>/.cursor-server/bin/<CURSOR_COMMIT>/bin/remote-cli/code': File exists
 ```

-With that commented out I was able to run the `cursor .` command with
+With those lines commented out I was able to run the `cursor .`
-no issues.
+command with no issues.

 That should be it! 🎉